 Due consideration shall be given to any demonstrated hardship on the applicant by reason of denial, as presented at the public hearing.
 The Commission may waive specifically identified and requested procedures, design specifications, performance standards, or other requirements set forth in its regulations, provided that: the Commission finds in writing after said public hearing that there are no reasonable conditions or alternatives that would allow the proposed activity to proceed in compliance with said regulations; that avoidance, minimization and mitigation have been employed to the maximum extent feasible; and that such waiver is necessary to accommodate an overriding public interest or to avoid a decision that so restricts the use of the property as to constitute an unconstitutional taking without compensation.

 The Commission, at its discretion in an appropriate case such as when the decision made under this Bylaw will be exactly the same as the decision made under the Wetlands Protection Act, may combine the decision issued under this Bylaw with the permit, DOA, ORAD, or Certificate of Compliance (COC) or other action issued under the Wetlands Protections Act and regulations thereunder.
-For decisions issued in this manner, the permits issued under the Wetlands Protection Act shall be considered to represent this Bylaw as well, and it will be noted as such on the permit, DOA, ORAD, or Certificate of Compliance (COC) or other action.
+For decisions issued in this manner, the permit issued under the Wetlands Protection Act shall be considered to represent this Bylaw as well, and it will be noted as such on the permit, DOA, ORAD, or Certificate of Compliance (COC) or other action.

 H. Term/Duration of Permit Validity